swystems/bellkat/README.md

     ```bash
     docker build --tag bellkat:latest .
     ```

+    **Note** all the docker commands below use bind mount to handle input and output files.

   * Stack: change to the artifact root
   * Nix: change to the artifact root and run `nix develop`